Wills and trusts attorney in Lynchburg

 Credit shelter trusts for exemption efficiency, irrevocable life insurance trusts for liquidity outside the estate, and charitable trusts for philanthropic goals can all support wealth transfer strategies for larger Virginia estates.

 A durable power of attorney and an advance medical directive name decision makers and authorize action if you are unable to act.
 These tools keep bills paid, investments managed, and medical choices respected without a court guardianship.
-They also coordinate with wills and trusts so fiduciaries can act smoothly when needed.

 Questions We Hear Most Often